Ian Gallagher: Character biography

-Ian feels that Frank resents him, feelings that Ian's sister, Fiona, attributes to Ian's looking most like Monica of all of the children.
+Ian feels that Frank resents him.
 The truth is uncovered when Ian undergoes DNA testing when Lip hopes to prove that Frank is not the children's biological father.
 Ian receives a shock when it is revealed that he is the son of Frank's brother, which makes Frank his uncle and Ian the half-sibling, as well as cousin, of the other children.

 Following the news of Ian's parentage, Lip encourages him to find his biological father.
 Upon visiting "Grammy", Frank's mother, who is incarcerated on charges relating to two deaths in a meth lab explosion, Ian and Lip learn that Frank has three brothers, Clayton, Jerry and Wyatt.
 Wyatt, however, is eliminated from consideration because he lost his testicles while serving in the Navy.
 Jerry, who turns out to be Frank's twin, refuses to speak to the boys.
 Clayton closely resembles Ian, and the boys assume he is Ian's father.
 Lip suggests that the affluent Clayton would make a better father than Frank but Ian is disgusted by this.
 Outside, Ian insists to Lip stop pushing his issues on him and he states that Frank is his father just as Lip and the rest of his siblings are his family, where he belongs.
 Ian's choice is accepted by his brother and by an overhearing Clayton.

 Season 1 closes with Ian's arrest and release after being stopped with Lip in a car stolen by Fiona's boyfriend Steve.
 He tells Fiona that he's gay and Fiona claims she already knows.

-Season two opens the following summer.
-Ian still works at the Kash and Grab, but his physical relationship with Kash is apparently over.
-It definitely ends when Kash, who can no longer reconcile being gay and being married, leaves.
+In Season two, Ian still works at the Kash and Grab, but his physical relationship with Kash is apparently over.
+It permanently ends when Kash, who can no longer reconcile being gay and married, leaves.
 Ian is no longer interested in the Marines, setting the goal of obtaining admission to West Point.
-He does not have good enough grades so Lip offers tutoring.
-Although willing to help him, Lip is opposed to Ian's joining the military to "fight for a country that thinks you're one of God's mistakes".
-A colonel whom Lip knows through a contact at a local university, leaves a West Point application with Ian, who is chagrined to learn that the officer thinks Lip is the interested party.
-This leads to a physical confrontation between the brothers, and they refuse to communicate with each other until Grammy, recently released from prison for medical reasons, convinces them to fight and get out their issues.
-After a short battle, Ian confesses that he feels like he is trapped in Lip's shadow.
+He does not have the grades to be accepted, so Lip offers tutoring.
+Although willing to help him, Lip is opposed to Ian joining the military to "fight for a country that thinks you're one of God's mistakes".
+A colonel, whom Lip knows through a contact at a local university, leaves a West Point application with Ian, who is chagrined to learn that the officer thinks Lip is the interested party.
+This leads to a physical confrontation between the brothers.
+They refuse to communicate with each other until Grammy, recently released from prison for medical reasons, convinces them to fight and work through their issues.
+After a short battle, Ian confesses that he feels trapped in Lip's shadow.
 He and Lip reconcile.